 Binge and problem drinking can easily progress to an alcohol use disorder (AUD),4 commonly referred to as alcoholism.
 The fine line between casual consumption, problem drinking, dependence, and alcoholism can be hard to assess and, in many cases, one can worsen to the next without the drinker even noticing.

-If you or someone you love are struggling to control drinking, or showing signs and symptoms of alcoholism, contact us today at 1-888-744-0069 for expert support in selecting the best treatment options available.
+If you or someone you love is struggling to control drinking or showing signs and symptoms of alcoholism, contact us today free at for expert support in selecting the best treatment options available.

 Casual vs. Problem Drinking

 Data show that many Americans regularly drink alcohol.
-According to results from nationwide surveys of 70,000 randomly selected individuals (age 12+) in 2005 and 2012, in both years approximately 56% report drinking in the past month.5 Just as the overall number of people who drink has held steady in the last decade or so, there continues to be a significant percentage of people already experiencing problems with it through abuse and dependence.5
+According to results from nationwide surveys of 70,000 randomly selected individuals (age 12+) in 2005 and 2012, in both years approximately 56% reported drinking in the past month.5 Just as the overall number of people who drink has held steady in the last decade or so, there continues to be a significant percentage of people already experiencing problems with alcohol due to misuse and dependence.5

 While many people consume alcohol in moderation, binge drinking is common and raises the risk that the drinker will eventually become dependent on it.15